Tim Tebow moves up a level, proving Mets only care about one thing

 [Fantasy Football is open!
 Sign up now]

 It’s a step forward for the 29-year-old, though not a huge one.
 Tebow began the season with the Columbia Fireflies.
 They are considered a Class A organization.
 The St. Lucie Mets are Class A Advanced.
-It is a legitimate promotion, but Tebow still remains far from the majors.
+It’s an increase in competition, but Tebow still remains far from the majors.

 That last part might be in question, however.
 While news of a summertime promotion has floated around for weeks, Tebow hasn’t done much to justify the move.
 You could argue his batting line is impressive for a player who hasn’t faced strong competition in over a decade, but it’s tough to say he’s been good enough to warrant a promotion.